All posts Growth

 What is SEO/GEO?

 SEO/GEO combines traditional search optimization with Generative Engine Optimization.
-In practice, it means making your company easy to understand, cite, and recommend across Google and AI search products such as ChatGPT, Perplexity, and Gemini.
+In practice, it means making your company easy to understand, cite, and recommend across Google, AI Overviews, ChatGPT, Perplexity, Claude, Gemini, and similar answer systems.

 Why does SEO/GEO matter for service companies?